cdl-saarland/AnICA-UI/anica_ui/basic_ui/inline_docs/all_campaigns.md

 The date when the discovery campaign was started.

 #### Tools under Investigation
-Discovery campaigns search for interesting deviations in the results of a number of throughput predictor tools (usually two).
+Discovery campaigns search for interesting inconsistencies in the results of a number of throughput predictor tools (usually two).
 This column lists which tools where used for this discovery campaign.

 #### Config Delta